willfaught/paige/README.md

     <dt><code>.paige-unpublished</code></dt>
     <dd>Applied to the title of unpublished (draft, expired, future) pages in the list and term layouts.</dd>
 </dl>

+If you hide `#paige-credit`, please credit this project in a post to help others find it.

 ## Design